 The dealer’s argument is usually that if you bought the same car privately then there would be no warranty provided, and it makes it impossible for a dealer to trade profitably on a cheap car if they have to provide an expensive warranty on a cheap car.
 By taking off the warranty, they can pass on the savings to you.
 Only accept this if you are feeling very brave.

 When buying any car from a trader, it is important to ask about the used car warranty being offered and exactly what it covers.
 Don’t accept being brushed off or being told that you’ll be given a booklet when you pick up the car.
 Get proper answers and ask for a copy of that booklet before you agree to buy the car.

 Beware of a trader who writes “no warranty” on a sales contract without any prior explanation.
 If a warranty is not offered, you need to make sure you find out about it before reading it on the contract.
 Although it’s not illegal, it is sneaky and it’s usually a sign that the dealer hasn’t been completely up-front with you about the vehicle’s condition.

 There are other tricks a dodgy trader will try, such as writing “spares or repairs” or “trade only” somewhere on the sales agreement, and you need to be on your guard for such behaviour.
-We will be looking at this next week at The Car Expert.

 With any other of buying a used car, it is your obligation as a buyer to make sure you ask questions about anything you are told, and don’t simply take the salesman’s word at face value.
 Once you sign a contract, you are legally committed and it doesn’t matter what you’ve been told verbally.
 So make sure you understand exactly what you are paying for on a used car warranty or it may not be worth the paper it’s written on.